harcomaase/happy-mrs-chicken/Readme.md

 ### art

 - images and animations are available
-- animations yet to be implemented
+- sounds yet to be done

 ## very rough roadmap